 And of course in the days long before DNA tests, and in a time when no-one would ever have bred from a brown dog, there was no way of knowing for sure that a black dog was carrying brown, until he had made some brown puppies.

 By which time it was too late!
-These brown puppies were not bred from and no doubt some were quietly ‘disposed of’ without a second thought.
+These brown labrador puppies were not bred from and no doubt some were quietly ‘disposed of’ without a second thought.

 We don’t really know why the chocolate dogs were so disliked.
 It seems bizarre to us now, in a world where chocolate is such a popular color in dogs.
 But in the early 1900s only black would do.

-By the way, if you are curious to know how we get yellow pups, click on this link: Coat color inheritance in Labrador Retrievers you’ll also find some more fun facts there about chocolate Labradors, including how two chocolate labs can sometime have yellow puppies, and some great coat color charts to make thing easier to understand.
+By the way, if you are curious to know how we get yellow pups, click on this link: Coat color inheritance in Labrador Retrievers you’ll also find some more fun facts there about chocolate Labradors, including how two chocolate labs can sometime have yellow puppies, and some great coat color charts to make things easier to understand.

 When did chocolate labs become popular?